 Theft By Unlawful Taking or Disposition in NJ Statutes 2C:20-3

 *This page is intended for reference only for The New Jersey Criminal Codes of Justice.
 It is intended for educational purposes and the content cites https://law.justia.com for the N.J.S.A Criminal Codes.
 Do not rely on this page for accuracy as things can change.
 Not every regulation is listed and this information is not at all the opinion of The Law Office of Edward V. Murachanian.
-If you want to know more contact my firm via email, contact form or phone.
+If you want to know more about New Jersey Statutes 2C:20-3, Theft in New Jersey, contact my firm via email, contact form or phone.

 What Is Theft in New Jersey?

 a.
 Movable property.
 A person is guilty of theft if he unlawfully takes, or exercises unlawful control over, movable property of another with purpose to deprive him thereof.

 b.
 Immovable property.
 A person is guilty of theft if he unlawfully transfers any interest in immovable property of another with purpose to benefit himself or another not entitled thereto.